 Provide the explanation in either the outline of argument or a separate document.
-If you don’t include it with your outline, file five copies of your explanation in the court registry and serve a copy on all parties.
+If you don’t include it with your outline, file three copies of your explanation in the court registry and serve a copy on all parties.

 Additionally, if your outline of argument is more than 10 pages, give the Court of Appeal registry an explanation in writing, including why it exceeds 10 pages and why it should be accepted.
 The court may refuse a written outline that is longer than 10 pages.

 Below is advice on writing and submitting your outline of argument for civil and criminal cases.

 The appellant (the person appealing) must lodge within 28 days of filing the notice of appeal or application for leave to appeal (unless varied by the court).

 The respondent must lodge within 21 days of receiving the appellant’s outline (unless varied by the court).

 - Briefly explain what the appeal or application is about.

 - Summarise the judge’s reasons in the primary court or tribunal if relevant to the points taken on appeal.